I’m sure you knew already, but in case you didn’t, I tell you: email marketing is one of the most powerful tools that exist to sell anything.

 These transitional phrases push the reader to keep reading in order to know more.

-5. Break your text in small chunks
+5. Break the copy into small chunks

-I mean, let’s be honest, an email shouldn’t look like a chapter in a Tolstoy novel.
+An email shouldn’t look like a chapter in a Tolstoy novel.

 6. Add an attractive CTA